 Marge Saville Memorial Scholarship

-Established by the SRC Community Chorus and family and friends to honor community advocate Marge Saville.
+Established by the SRC Community Chorus, family and friends, and Brooks Carver and Mike Walters, authors of a series of books for the Spoon River Reads program, to honor community advocate Marge Saville.
 Open to anyone.

 Robert Smolich Memorial Scholarship